Michigan specialty crops receive federal funding

-Twenty-three projects aimed at increasing the competitiveness of Michigan’s specialty crops have received funding from the USDA’s Specialty Crop Block Grant Program.
+Projects aimed at increasing the competitiveness of Michigan’s specialty crops have received Specialty Crop Block Grant Program funding.

 The grants, announced Oct.
 17, have a maximum award of $125,000 each.
 Specialty crops include fruits and vegetables, tree nuts, dried fruits, horticulture and nursery crops.